Skip to main content

 • 1 loan request pending validation: €750

-If my requests change:
+If your loan requests change:

-• the request for €5,000 is refused
+• The €5,000 request is refused

-• the request for €750 is accepted
+• The €750 request is accepted

-• Total amount outstanding: €27,000
+• Total outstanding loans: €27,000

 • Available balance: €73,000